harbour/core/contrib/hboffice/Readme.md

 > **Important:** To build the dynamic library `officesdk.dll` is **imperative to use Visual Studio**.

-To build `hboffice.lib` you can use Visual Studio or MinGW, depending on the compiler you use to generate the final executables.
+To build `hboffice.lib` you can use Visual Studio, MinGW or Clang, depending on the compiler you use to generate the final executables.

 If you have installed other Visual Studio version change the `CMAKE_GENERATOR` value:
 ```
 set CMAKE_GENERATOR=Visual Studio 17 2022
 set CMAKE_GENERATOR=Visual Studio 16 2019